SungHoHong2/SSD-Scheduler/ssd_scheduler/README.md

 ### Global Values
 - assume all requests have fixed length
-- assume all requests are reads
+- assume all type of requests is READ (fixed weight)
-- declare min-heap index functions
+- declare indexing functions for min-heap
 - declare sfq_global struct
-   - global struct for the elevator
-   - include virtual_time that tracks the logical time
+   - virtual_time: tracks the logical time
-   - include requests array for sorting the requests
+   - requests[array]: array for sorting the requests
 - declare sfq_request struct
-  - include start_tag to assign the arrival time
+  - start_tag: assign the arrival time
-  - include finish_tag to estimate the finish time
+  - finish_tag: estimate the finish time
-  - include request struct to assign the request
+  - request struct: assign the request

 ```